AndrewReaganM/magic/java_vm/README.md

 $ sudo tar xzvf apache-tomcat-9*tar.gz -C /opt/tomcat --strip-components=1
 ```
 ## Folder Permissions
 We need to give the previously created `tomcat` user permissions to the installation directory.
+Do this by running the following commands:
 ```bash
 $ cd /opt/tomcat
 $ sudo chgrp -R tomcat /opt/tomcat